 Ownership and accountability

 One of the striking differences in both project management approaches is the level of ownership and accountability that each provides to team members.
-In traditional project management, a project manager is the man of the ship which means that the entire ownership belongs to him.
+In traditional project management, a project manager is the person of the ship which means that the entire ownership belongs to him/her.
 Customers are also involved during the planning phase but their involvement ends there and then as soon as the execution starts.